-Study finds protein link to sexually transmitted disease susceptibilityFebruary 28th, 2013 in Diseases, Conditions, Syndromes /
+Study finds protein link to sexually transmitted disease susceptibilityFebruary 28, 2013 in Medicine & Health / Diseases, Conditions, Syndromes

 Monash Institute of Medical Research scientists have found a protein in the female reproductive tract that protects against sexually transmitted diseases (STIs) such as chlamydia and herpes simplex virus (HSV).

 It is estimated that 450 million people worldwide are newly infected with STIs each year.
 Chlamydia has the highest infection rate of all the STIs reported in Australia.

 The research, published today in the prestigious journal, Science, was led by Prof Paul Hertzog, Director of MIMR's Centre for Innate Immunity and Infectious Diseases, and his team including, Ka Yee Fung and Niamh Mangan.

 The team discovered a protein, which they called Interferon epsilon (IFNe), and showed it plays an important role in protecting females against infections.
 It could have clinical potential to determine which women may be more or less susceptible to disease such as STIs or to boost protective immunity.

 IFNe could also be used potentially to treat STIs or other inflammatory diseases.

 "One way this protein is unusual is because of the way it's produced," Prof Hertzog said.
 "Most proteins protecting us against infection are produced only after we're exposed to a virus or bacteria.